hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 ls -a
 ```

-You can see that there are a number of these hidden files that are responsiable for various things.
+You can see that there are a number of these hidden files that are responsible for various things.
 However, you **will see one called `.bashrc`** and this is the one that we will be adding some preferences too.

 > ### `.bashrc` versus `.bash_profile`